-The first module, which is content-oriented, deals with queries composed of simple keyword terms.
-It glances through documents retrieved by Mercure, and finds elements answering the queries in the most specific and exhaustive way.
-Element types that can be retrieved are pre-specified manually, according to the DTD of the documents.
-This module performs as follow: for each document retrieved by Mercure, it searches occurrences of query terms in all pre-specified elements.
+The first module, which is content-oriented (we will call it CO-module), deals with queries composed of simple keyword terms.

+It browses through documents retrieved by Mercure, and finds elements answering the queries in the most specific and exhaustive way.
+Element types that can be retrieved are prespecified by the administrator of the system, according to the DTD of the documents.
+For example, the administrator can decide that the CO-module will only return article or section elements.
+The CO-module performs as follow: for each document retrieved by Mercure, it searches occurrences of query terms in all prespecified elements.
 It returns the elements containing the greatest number of query terms.
 If more than k elements are supposed to be the most specific and exhaustive, the module returns the whole document.

-The second module, which is content-and-structure-oriented, performs queries containing both explicit references to the XML structure and content constraints.
+The second module, which is content-and-structure-oriented (we will call it CAS-module), performs queries containing both explicit references to the XML structure and content constraints.
 These queries can be divided into two parts : a target element and a content constraint on this target element.
-As the content-oriented module, the second module browses documents returned by Mercure, and returns specific elements (e.g. target elements) containing the greatest number of query terms specified in the content constraints.
+As the CO-module, the CAS-module browses documents returned by Mercure, and returns specific elements (e.g. target elements) containing the greatest number of query terms specified in the content constraints.
 If the target elements do not contain any of the terms of the content constraints, the document retrieved by Mercure is removed from the list of results.

 Thus, the main difference between the two modules is the way they process the documents structure.
-In the content-oriented module, elements that can be returned are pre-specified manually without user intervention.
+In the CO-module, elements that can be returned are pre-specified by the administrator of the system.
 The user only gives keywords and cannot express structural conditions in his query.
-Using the content-and-structure-oriented module, users explicitly give a target element and content constraints on this target element.
+Using the CAS-module, users explicitly give a target element and content constraints on this target element.